Bayesian Model Calibration and Sensitivity Analysis for Oscillating Biological Experiments: Scientific Problem

 \subsection{Current Practices in Mathematical Biology}

 When studying a phenomenon using both computer and physical experiments, it is imperative to harmonize the two sources by tuning the parameters of the computer model to match physical measurements.
-Although oscillating biological systems have been studied for decades, a framework for the coherent analysis and parameter estimation of those models has not yet been established.
-Typical analyses begin with an initial parameter value adopted from the existing literature, or derived from an experimenter's hunch.
-From this value, a search for a \emph{better} parameter value proceeds, perhaps by trial-and-error or with a more formal yet heuristic search algorithm.
-The search terminates when a \emph{reasonable} value $\bmtheta_0$ is found or when a convergence criterion is satisfied.
-This search may or may not be directly tied to the data from the physical experiment.
-One tradition relies on a subjective match of qualitative features of the computer model outputs and physical experiment measurements, often based on a visual examination.
-Another batch of typical estimation strategies is to use optimization algorithms, such as simulated annealing \citep{kirkpatrick1984optimization,bellman2018modeling}, differential evolution \citep{storn1997differential,oguz2013optimization}, or multiple shooting \citep{peifer2007parameter} to name a few.
-These optimization-based approaches are often limited by slow convergence and local traps, while being overly sensitive to tuning parameters such as temperature in simulated annealing or differential weights in differential evolution.
-They also lack a suitable measure of uncertainty; the limitations are often not clearly addressed in the biological sciences or applied mathematics literature \citep[e.g.,][]{bellman2018modeling}.
+Typical analyses begin with an initial parameter value from the existing literature or an experimenter's hunch, followed by a search for a \emph{better} parameter value, perhaps by trial-and-error or with a more formal yet heuristic search algorithm, until a \emph{reasonable} value $\bmtheta_0$ is found.
+This search may or may not be directly tied to the physical experiment; it often relies on visual examination to find a subjective match of qualitative features of the computer model output and physical experiment measurements.
+Optimization algorithms, such as simulated annealing \citep{kirkpatrick1984optimization} and multiple shooting \citep{peifer2007parameter}, figure prominently in these searches.
+A post-hoc sensitivity analysis is often conducted once $\bmtheta_0$ is found.
+The sensitivity analysis seeks to provide insight into qualitative or quantitative changes in the system behavior, as the parameters deviate from $\bmtheta_0$ \citep{caicedo2015robustness, liu2019frq}, yet it is often limited to a slight perturbation \citep{landa2022phage}.

-It is common to conduct a sensitivity analysis once $\bmtheta_0$ is settled.
-The sensitivity analysis mainly seeks to understand qualitative changes in the system behavior, or numerical changes in a target quantity as the parameters deviate from $\bmtheta_0$ \citep{goodfellow2014microrna, caicedo2015robustness, liu2019frq}.
-However, such an approach fails to incorporate the inherent uncertainty in estimating the model parameters $\bmtheta$.
-A detailed discussion on how to address this issue statistically follows in the next section.
+These calibration practices often suffer from slow convergence, local maxima, and sensitivity to tuning parameters.
+They also lack a suitable measure of the inherent uncertainty in estimating the model parameters and sensitivity analysis thereafter, yet these limitations are not clearly addressed in the mathematical biology literature \citep[e.g.,][]{bellman2018modeling}.